VictorTaelin/Interaction-Calculus/README.md

 some computations exponentially faster.
 Finally, being fully affine makes its garbage collector very efficient, and greatly simplifies parallelism.

-The [HVM](https://github.com/HigherOrderCO/HVM3) is an efficient, fully featured implementation of this calculus.
-This repo includes a reference implementation in C, which is also quite fast.
+The [HVM](https://github.com/HigherOrderCO/HVM3) is a fast, fully featured implementation of this calculus.

+**This repo now includes a reference implementation in C, which is also quite fast.**

 ## Usage